 Yellow Spot: 8.76 ± 0.27 on 14 reviews ($$$$)

-Middleton Very Rare gets a good score for an Irish whiskey – but it is also fairly expensive for this class, and there are cheaper options available for equivalent (or higher) ratings.
+Middleton Very Rare gets a good score for an Irish whiskey – but it is also fairly expensive for this class, and there are cheaper options available for roughly equivalent ratings.

 I recently sampled this from a friend’s bottle, brought back directly from Ireland (newly opened for the evening).

 Nose: Starts with classic light honey sweetness, as is common to many Irish whiskies, supplemented with whipped cream.
+Noticeable caramel.
 Apple and pear fruits dominate, but there are also hints of sherry aging, with red plums and dark berries.
 Classic “Juicy Fruit” gum sensation.
 Vanilla and some of the lighter cooking spices (nutmeg especially).
-Absolutely no hint of acetone or any other organic solvent smell (which I frequently detect on entry-level Irish and Canadian whiskeys).
+Faint whiff of acetone, but much less than what I normally detect for Irish whiskies (and Canadian whiskies for that matter).
 Great nose for sure.

 Palate: Similar fruits as the nose, but with sweet cereal characteristics coming to the fore now.
 Creamed wheat sensation.
-Butterscotch joins the vanilla from the nose, with some additional light chocolate notes.
+The caramel and vanilla from the nose are here, accentuated with some additional light chocolate notes.
 Hay and a generally floral characteristic (that I can’t quite identify).
 Silky mouthfeel, extremely “smooth” to drink (given the low 40% ABV).
 Absolutely no alcohol burn.
-Much more character than your typical blended Irish whisky.
+More character than your typical blended Irish whisky, but still easy drinking.

 Finish: Medium.
 The Juicy Fruit gum and woody/spicy notes persist the longest.
 My only regret here is that it isn’t longer!

 Profile-wise, the Midleton Very Rare is exactly what I like to see in an Irish blend.
 It is a virtually flawless presentation of this style, with more complexity than usual.
-Tasty, with absolutely no off notes (which is rare).
+Tasty, with few off notes.
 Unfortunately, it is pretty pricey – and is only bottled at the industry standard of 40% ABV.

 For reviews of this whisky, please keep in mind that different vintages are being considered below.
 Among the most positive reviews I’ve seen are Jonny of Whisky Advocate, Kurt of Whiskey Reviewer, Thomas of Whisky Saga, and Josh the Whiskey Jug.
-More moderate praise comes from Serge of Whisky Fun, and the guys at Quebec Whisky.
-In contrast, Jim Murray is not supportive of this whisky.
+More moderate praise comes from Serge of Whisky Fun, with the lowest scores from the guys at Quebec Whisky. and Jim Murray (although the latter is variable, depending on vintage).
 Price seems to be an issue for many reviewers.